Creating Spaces with a Purpose: Marc A. Lindsel

 Utilitas (function, program) involves understanding the client’s practical needs and designing for comfort and convenience.
 To achieve this, we conduct an extensive programming interview with the client, covering both practical and intangible needs, such as their favorite art piece, a place for quiet contemplation, or a memorable childhood space.
 We also incorporate clients’ requests to enhance indoor-outdoor connections, a common design feature.

-Firmitas (strength, stability) involves designing for soundness of construction, ensuring that the building endures without excessive maintenance and keeps out hostile weather.
-We use solid and durable finishes, such as structural brick blocks with multiple colors, for a visually and physically strong base to achieve this.
-In addition, for earthquake-prone areas, we integrate a series of steel frames with viscous fluid dampers that offset the energy of an earthquake, providing safety and protection for the occupants and their possessions.
+Firmitas (strength, stability) involves designing for the soundness of construction, ensuring that the building endures without excessive maintenance and withstands hostile weather.
+We use solid and durable finishes, such as structural brick blocks in multiple colors, to create a visually and physically strong base.
+In addition, in earthquake-prone areas, we integrate a series of steel frames with viscous fluid dampers that absorb earthquake energy, providing occupants and their possessions with safety and protection.

 Venustas (beauty, proportion) involves designing for architecture’s aesthetic and artistic aspects.
-We achieve this by painting with materials, highlighting the natural beauty of materials used in construction.
+We achieve this by painting with materials, highlighting the natural beauty of the materials used in construction.
 For example, we created a free-standing fireplace with oil-rubbed redwood slabs, carefully aligning the wood grain and highlighting the pattern.
 The hearth is covered with granite stone slabs, each measured and cut to match the natural figure of the stone.
-The steel mantel features a slender oval platter, evoking a gesture of service and hospitality.
+The steel mantel features a slender oval platter that evokes a gesture of service and hospitality.

-By following these principles, we ensure that our designs meet the functional needs of our clients while being visually stunning and aesthetically pleasing.
+By following these principles, we ensure our designs meet our clients’ functional needs while remaining visually stunning and aesthetically pleasing.

 What inspired you to become an architect, and what do you enjoy most about working in this field?